HazmiHazim/Smart-Lighting-App/README.md

 This application is designed for Android devices running Android version 11 or higher.
 The application is equipped with voice recognition, allowing users to issue voice commands to turn the lamp on or off.
-Additionally, the application is integrated with manual control for the lamp, enabling users to operate it from a distance using their hands.
-This application also implements wake word detection, similar to Siri and Alexa.
+Additionally, this application also implements wake word detection, where you need to speak out the key phrase to activate it, similar to Siri and Alexa.
+There are 3 basic features available for commands including on/off, set timer and set colour for the lamps.
+Moreover, the application is integrated with manual control for the lamp, enabling users to operate it from a distance using their hands.

 ## `Available Features`